SimplyNarwall/Portfolio/content/others/tb/index.md

 <p><img src="featured.png" width="800" height = "360"></p>

 ## Overview
-- A 2d puzzle platformer with a v
+- A 2d puzzle platformer where you control 3 separate characters to traverse various levels.
+These characters can sometimes combine to perform certain actions necessary to complete levels, and at other times must separate to complete multiple tasks at once.
+Likely broken due to updates to the library.

 ## Team Size/Time constraint
 - Team of 4, Completed in 2 weeks.